A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Best Tour, Porto Walking Tour: A DIY Walking Tour of Porto, Portugal

-Early risers can start the second day of their Porto Two Day Itinerary by wandering the ancient lanes of the Ribeira district.
 Enjoy a breakfast of local pastries and fresh squeezed orange juice.
-Spend an hour or two getting lost in the tangle of Porto streets and lanes and watching the city wake up.
+Spend an hour or two getting lost in the tangle of streets and lanes, watching the city come to life.

 Surfers on the beach at Matosinhos, Porto, Portugal

-After a filling lunch, spend some time on the Matosinhos Beach – and maybe even get in for a swim.
-Then, walk off your meal with a stroll south along the beach, heading toward Foz.
-Stop at the Sao Francisco Xavier Fort or detour onto one of the trails at the Parque da Cidade do Porto (Porto City Park).
+After lunch, spend some time on Matosinhos Beach.
+Stop at the Sao Francisco Xavier Fort and consider a detour onto one of the trails at Parque da Cidade do Porto (Porto City Park).

 Light House at Foz do Douro, Porto, Portugal